Vladislav-Antipin/Project_LU2SV483/README.md

 ### General Conclusion

-The comparison of hemin-binding proteins hbpC, hbpD, hbpE between 5 members of Bartonella spp. allows us to suggest that those proteins have diverged before the the speciation of *B. henselae, B. quintana, B. taylorii, B. vinsonii,* and *B. washoeensis*.
+The comparison of hemin-binding proteins hbpC, hbpD, hbpE between 5 members of Bartonella spp. allows us to suggest that those proteins have diverged before the speciation of *B. henselae, B. quintana, B. taylorii, B. vinsonii,* and *B. washoeensis*.